Gravitational focusing and horizon entropy for higher-spin fields: Introduction

 In general, the correction term $H_{vv}$ cannot be guaranteed with a definite sign.
 The focusing theorem of light rays is violated even if $T_{ab}$ obeys NEC.
 The null geodesics no longer focus in the sense of a shrinking area element.
 This is expected also from the perspective of entropy: the area density is no longer the entropy density.

-We need to invent a new notion of ``focusing'' of light rays with respect to a generalised area density.
-Specifically, this means we need a \emph{generalised expansion} $\Theta$ (along with a generalised shear $\Sigma_{ab}$) such that it satisfies a new version of Raychaudhuri/focusing equation by absorbing the contribution from $H_{vv}$:
+We need to invent a new notion of ``focusing'' of light rays.
+This essentially requires a generalised measure of proximity between null geodesics beyond the geometrical area density.
+For null geodesics to focus with respect to this new measure, the associated \emph{generalised expansion} $\Theta$ (along with a generalised shear $\Sigma_{ab}$) must satisfy an updated version of Raychaudhuri/focusing equation by absorbing the contributions from $H_{vv}$:

 where $2 \pi$ is merely a convention, which results in non-positive $\partial_v \Theta$ when NEC is satisfied.
-In other words, we need to analyse the structure of the equation of motion tensor $E_{ab}$ for general diffeomorphism-invariant theory and show its null-null component can be written as a total $v$-derivative term minus a quadratic piece.
+In other words, to find such a valid generalised expansion, we need to analyse the structure of the equation of motion tensor $E_{ab}$ for general diffeomorphism-invariant theory and show its null-null component can be written as a total $v$-derivative term minus a quadratic piece.
 In general, this is very hard, given the arbitrariness of the theories and the non-linearity of the equations.
 Therefore, we reduce our attention to Killing horizons and their linear dynamical perturbations only to get tangible results.
-The background Killing symmetry is powerful enough to resolve the structure of $E_{vv}$ \emph{on the horizon}, and it can be proven that a generalised expansion $\Theta$ is admitted in this regime.
+The background Killing symmetry is powerful enough to resolve the structure of $E_{vv}$ \emph{on the horizon}, and it can be proven that a generalised expansion $\Theta$ with desired properties is admitted in this regime.
 This scope of consideration is also satisfactory enough to extract the dynamical horizon entropy and to prove the first and second laws of thermodynamics up to the linear order of perturbation.

 The background Killing symmetry enables a powerful \emph{boost weight analysis}, which determines the structure of $E_{vv}$ in some Gaussian null coordinates (GNC) $u,v,x^i$ where $v$ is the affine null coordinate along the horizon generators, $u$ is the other null direction, and $x^i$ are codimension-2 spatial coordinates.
 It is shown, for gravity non-minimally coupled to scalar and/or vector fields, that \cite{Bhattacharya:2019qal,Bhattacharyya:2021jhr,Biswas:2022grc,Deo:2023vvb,Wall:2024lbd}